 When Israel entered Palestine, God told the new HFMIC, Joshua, to clear the land of heathens.
 He was to kill every man woman and child living there and start over.
 Joshua started with a city everyone knew to be invincible – Jericho.
 We know how that turned out for Jericho.

 After Jericho, it got around that Israel was coming through so rather than fight and die, a few cities decided to hoodwink Israel into a mutual treaty.
+They sent emissaries to meet with Josua before he got to their lands.
 They agreed to submit to Israeli rule, pay tribute, provide crops and troops for the Army and just about anything else they thought this unstoppable hoard wanted.